kubewarden/docs/docs/tutorials/writing-policies/rego/gatekeeper/03-build-and-run.md

 1 directory, 5 files
 ```

-We can now execute our policy!
+You can now execute your policy.

 ## Run

-Let's use `kwctl` to run our policy as follows:
+Use `kwctl` to run your policy as follows:

 ```
 $ kwctl run -e gatekeeper --request-path data/other-ns.json policy.wasm | jq